April 3, 2014

 If the farm's owner elects to update the payment yields, the payment yield for that covered commodity on the farm will be equal to 90 percent of the simple average of the yield per planted acre for the covered commodity on that farm for each of the 2008 to 2012 crop years.
 If any of those crop years had a zero acres planted to the covered commodity, that year is excluded from the calculation.
 The payment yield update calculation also utilizes what is known as a "plug yield" for the 2008 to 2012 crop year average.
 If the yield in any one of those crop years is less than 75 percent of the average of the 2008 through 2012 county yields for that crop, USDA is to assign a yield for that crop year that equals 75 percent of the 2008 through 2012 crop year county average yield.
 In other words, the calculation of the average yields cannot include any yield that is less than 75 percent of the average yield for the county in those crop years.

 Payment yields are only used for calculating payments under the PLC program.
 Because they are revenue programs calculating payments based on both prices and yields (actual crop year and five-year rolling Olympic averages of either county yields or all program crop yields on the farm), the Agriculture Risk Coverage (ARC) programs do not utilize payment yields.
 The farm bill does not, however, include any explicit limitation on the decision for updating payment yields.
 So while the payment yields are only used for PLC, the statute does not limit the update to only those farms participating in that program.
 Based on this reading of the statute, producers and farm owners electing ARC should also be able to update the payment yields associated with the commodity's base acres on the farm.
-Finally, unlike the payment yield update provided by the 2002 Farm Bill, the 2014 Farm Bill does not require that the farm owner reallocate base acres (more on that decision can be found here) in order to be able to update payment yields; these decisions appear to be completely independent of each other.
+Finally, unlike the payment yield update provided by the 2002 Farm Bill, the 2014 Farm Bill does not require that the farm owner reallocate base acres (more on that decision can be found in the March 6, 2014 article) in order to be able to update payment yields; these decisions appear to be completely independent of each other.

 Payment Yield Update Example